Olavarry/react-app/README.md

 # Creatin a react pp using vite - POC!

+React is a library that helps to create user interfaces (UI) for web and mobile interfaces.

+> We might need other tools for things like routing, http, form validations, animations, etc...

 To create a project using vite send this command in terminal:

 - npm crate vite@latest